 Anyone who has ever experienced any type of sleep disturbance or sleep disorder knows how incredibly frustrating this can be.
 It can kinda make you a little insane.

 I know many people would agree with me when I say I need all the sleep I can possibly get to make it through the day and tackle my daily to-do list.

 The Importance of Sleep

-Do not under estimate the power of sleep.
-It is essential to our mental and physical well-being.
-The lack of good quality sleep can be detrimental to our health.
+Do not underestimate the power of sleep.
+It is essential to your mental and physical well-being.
+The lack of good quality sleep can be detrimental to your health.